-One of the top tourist destinations in the world, the city of Paris is glamorous, vibrant, romantic, playful and crammed full of fascinating places, great restaurants and beautiful things:
+One of the top tourist destinations in the world, the city of Paris is glamorous, romantic, playful and crammed with fascinating places, great restaurants and beautiful things.

-A vacation in Paris has always headed the must-do list for anyone contemplating a European holiday because it embodies style and charm and offers a variety of unique attractions, both ancient and modern.
+Paris should be at the top of the list for anyone contemplating a European holiday.
+The city embodies style and charm and offers a variety of unique attractions, both ancient and modern.
 Paris brings out the romance in every soul.
-Art lovers, style buffs and gourmets are particularly well catered for if they holiday in Paris, while sightseers can indulge in world-famous attractions like the Eiffel Tower and Notre-Dame.
-Every few steps visitors will find something to point at or photograph in this busy city.
-Paris has a thrilling nightlife and the shopping is some of the best in the world.
+Art lovers, fashionistas and foodies are particularly well catered for, while sightseers can indulge in world-famous attractions such as the Eiffel Tower and Notre-Dame.
+Every few steps, visitors will find something to point at or photograph in this busy bustling metro.
+Of course, Paris also has a thrilling nightlife and the shopping is some of the best in the world.

-Paris is also a great city to visit if you're travelling with children and families will enjoy the fantastic delights of Disneyland Paris and amusement parks like Parc Asterix, which are within easy reach of the city.
-Kids will also enjoy the many parks, forests and gardens within the city.
+Paris is also a great city to visit for those travelling with children.
+Families can relish the fantastic delights of Disneyland Paris and amusement parks such as Parc Asterix, which are within easy reach of the city.
+Kids will also enjoy the many parks, forests and gardens within Paris.

 Best time to visit Paris

-Travel to Paris at any time of year and it will be a holiday to remember.
-Paris is notorious for its sudden rain showers, which can occur in summer or winter, but it is always possible to retreat indoors to explore the wonderful museums and galleries before emerging into the sunshine again to enjoy coffee and pastries at a pavement café.
-Many locals escape Paris in August when the heat can be oppressive and many restaurants close.
+Peak tourist season in Paris is in the summer months, between June and August, but every season has something to offer visitors.
+Paris is notorious for its sudden rain showers, which can occur in summer or winter.
+However, it is always possible to retreat indoors to explore the wonderful museums and galleries before emerging into the sunshine again to enjoy coffee and pastries at a pavement cafe.
+Many locals escape Paris in August when the heat can be oppressive and some restaurants close.
 Read more on Paris's Climate and Weather.